History of New York City: Enslaved people

-By 1700, the Lenape population of New York had diminished to 200.
 The Dutch West Indies Company transported African slaves to the post as trading laborers used to build the fort and stockade, and some gained freedom under the Dutch.
 After the seizure of the colony in 1664, the slave trade continued to be legal.
 In 1703, 42% of the New York households had slaves; they served as domestic servants and laborers but also became involved in skilled trades, shipping and other fields.
 Yet following reform in ethics according to American Enlightenment thought, by the 1770s slaves made up less than 25% of the population.

 By the 1740s, 20% of the residents of New York were slaves, totaling about 2,500 people.

 After a series of fires in 1741, the city panicked over rumors of its black population conspiring with some poor whites to burn the city.
 Historians believe their alarm was mostly fabrication and fear, but officials rounded up 31 black and 4 white people, who over a period of months were convicted of arson.
 Of these, the city executed 13 black people by burning them alive and hanged the remainder of those incriminated.

 In 1754, Columbia University was founded under charter by King George II as King's College in Lower Manhattan.

+Native Americans

+Prior to colonization, there are estimated to have been around 15,000 Lenape in 80 settlements.
+By 1700, the Lenape population of New York had diminished to 200.
+The Lenape population had been greatly depleted primarily through conflict with settlers and genocidal actions by settler governments, dispossession of land, environmental degradation and in part due to disease of which Indigenous people did not have immunity to.
+Land dispossession from European colonial settlers resulted in the Lenape diaspora, being forced out of Manhattan to modern New Jersey, Pennsylvania, and Delaware.
+Eventually Lenape populations were forced from the East Coast, and now reside in Oklahoma, Canada, and Wisconsin.

+English colonial settlers continued Dutch practices of expansionism and land takeover, with many Indigenous people being forced to leave or assimilate.
+During the American Revolution, some Indigenous people such as Mohawk leader Joseph Brant, aided the British, hoping to reduce the pace of land expansion, being promised protection of tribal land.
+Others, such as Mohegan leader Samson Occom and his son-in-law Joseph Johnson aided the Americans for similar reasons.